 The program continues to calculate the equilibrium state that seawater, according to the model, would reach if supersaturated minerals were allowed to precipitate.
 The second block in the dataset gives results of this calculation, which predicts that, at equilibrium, dolomite and quartz coexist with seawater.
-Precipitating these minerals alters the fluid composition so that the pH and CO_2 fugacity reported in the second block differ from the original values.
+Precipitating these minerals alters the fluid composition so that the pH and $CO_2$ fugacity reported in the second block differ from the original values.

 Finding the true equilibrium state of seawater is a somewhat academic pursuit because mineral precipitation from seawater is too slow to observe.
-You can tell React to not allow any new minerals to form by turning off the "precipitation" option on the Config \rightarrow Iteration... dialog, or with the precip off command.
-In this case, only one block of results would appear in "React_output.txt".
+You can tell React to not allow any new minerals or solid solutions to form by turning off the "precipitation" option on the Config $\rightarrow$ Options... dialog, or with the precip off command.
+In this case, only one block of results would appear in "React\output.txt".